lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator needs to have a list of cipher suites it supports in order of preference.
 The Responder needs to have a list of cipher suites it supports.
 SUITES_I is a CBOR array containing cipher suites that the Initiator supports.
 SUITES_I is formatted and processed as detailed in {{asym-msg1-form}} to secure the cipher suite negotation.

+## Ephemeral Public Keys {#cose_key}

+The ECDH ephemeral public keys are formatted as a COSE_Key of type EC2 or OKP according to Sections 13.1 and 13.2 of {{RFC8152}}, but only the 'x' parameter is included G_X and G_Y.
+For Elliptic Curve Keys of type EC2, compact representation as per {{RFC6090}} MAY be used also in the COSE_Key.
+If the COSE implementation requires an 'y' parameter, any of the possible values of the y-coordinate can be used, see Appendix C of {{RFC6090}}.
+COSE {{RFC8152}} always use compact output for Elliptic Curve Keys of type EC2.

+## Auxiliary Data {#AD}

+In order to reduce round trips and number of messages, and in some cases also streamline processing, certain security applications may be integrated into EDHOC by transporting auxiliary data together with the messages.
+One example is the transport of third-party authorization information protected outside of EDHOC {{I-D.selander-ace-ake-authz}}.
+Another example is the embedding of a certificate enrolment request or a newly issued certificate.

+EDHOC allows opaque auxiliary data (AD) to be sent in the EDHOC messages.
+Unprotected Auxiliary Data (AD_1, AD_2) may be sent in message_1 and message_2, respectively.
+Protected Auxiliary Data (AD_3) may be sent in message_3.

+Since data carried in AD_1 and AD_2 may not be protected, and the content of AD_3 is available to both the Initiator and the Responder, special considerations need to be made such that the availability of the data a) does not violate security and privacy requirements of the service which uses this data, and b) does not violate the security properties of EDHOC.

 ## Communication/Negotiation of Protocol Features

 EDHOC allows the communication or negotiation of various protocol features during the execution of the protocol.